 Violations of Pre-Trial Release in Polk County, FL

 The conditions imposed for the pre-trial release program in Bartow and Polk County, FL, are far more burdensome than in other counties in Florida.
-The pre-trial release program in Polk County required individuals to be supervised and submit to drug testing even before they have been convicted of any offense.
-Even worse, the court requires a person to post bond and the pre-trial release conditions are added to it.
+The pre-trial release program in Polk County required individuals to be supervised by pretrial services even before they have been convicted of any offense.

 Attorneys for Pre-Trial Release Violations in Polk County, FL

-If you would like to see your pre-trial release conditions modified or eliminated while your case is pending, you should hire a criminal defense attorney to handle the entire case who will work hard to handle these issues including the issues related to modifying the pre-trial release requirements.
+If you would like to see your pre-trial release conditions modified or eliminated while your case is pending, you should hire a criminal defense attorney to handle that aspect of the case.

 Reasons the Pre-trial Release Program Should be Abolished

 Many people complain that the pre-trial release conditions in Polk County, FL, are a waste of resources and fundamentally unfair.
 Additionally, many people released from jail don’t even understand the conditions or their requirement to report because the courts do a very bad job of providing them with notice of the conditions or the consequences of failing to comply.